nljc88/slackbot-rtm-python/README.md

 try !help or 'hal commands' for syntax needed for each plugin

+!data
-!data		#returns json passed to worker back to a channel
+\n#returns json passed to worker back to a channel

+!help
-!help		#list of functions called by '!'
+\n#list of functions called by '!'

+commands
-commands		#list of bot commands initiated by bot name 'hal'
+\n#list of bot commands initiated by bot name 'hal'

 abstract		#returns short abstract about a subject